 Canadian National Railway Company c.
 Chartis Insurance Company of Canada (Commerce and Industry Insurance Company of Canada), 2013 QCCA 1271 — Successfully represented the insurer in the case that led to the first Quebec law judgment on the relationship between insureds and insurers involving an excess liability policy with a self-insured retention (S.I.R.) provision.

 Velan inc. c.
 GCAN Insurance Company, 2012 QCCA 1490 — Represented an insurer denying coverage in a product liability claim of over $2 million.
-The Court of Appeal agreed with Mr. Krnjevic’s argument that the loss was not a damage under the policy.
+The Court of Appeal agreed with Nicholas J. Krnjevic’s argument that the loss was not a damage under the policy.

-Since 2006, Mr. Krnjevic appears in the annual edition of Best Lawyers in Canada.
+Since 2006, Nicholas J. Krnjevic appears in the annual edition of Best Lawyers in Canada.
 He appears under the Insurance Law and Product Liability categories.

 He is also ranked since 2013 in Best’s Directory of Recommended Insurance Attorneys, and also appears in Who’s Who Legal Canada: Insurance & Reinsurance.